wp-plugins/affilinker/readme.txt

 == Frequently Asked Questions ==
 = What is the purpose of AffiLinker Affiliate WordPress Plugin ? = Long story short, AffiLinker helps to quickly monetize your WordPress blog and helps to increase your blog income instantly + search engine friendly.
-It converts the specified keywords into given Affiliate Links automatically that are not visible to search engines like Google and you can also show a collection of Affiliate Links as a Cloud on Sidebar/Footerbar.
+It converts the specified keywords into given Affiliate Links automatically that are not indexable by search engines like Google and you can also show a collection of Affiliate Links as a Cloud on Sidebar/Footerbar.
+= Do inserting Affiliate Links using JavaScript runtime is a legitimate way ? = Yes, there is nothing wrong in using JavaScript to generated Links runtime.
+In fact, search engines like Google are evolving intelligently to fetch URLs from JavaScript.
+However, with AffiLinker the links are not visible in the source code and they are generated runtime.
+Links are simply kept like ascii encoded.
+Keep in mind, this is not a black-hat plugin to hide affiliate links.
+Affiliate Links placed only in blog posts, pages are created using JavaScript and Affiliate Links on comment section, link cloud are all normal HTML links.
 = Do you have a premium version of AffiLinker ? =
 Yes, the premium version has more interesting features.
 Please download it <a href="http://www.affilinker.com/affiliate-wordpress-plugin/">here</a>.
 = Why do Affiliate Links are not appearing in my blog posts,pages ? =